 Work backstage at a show.
 Tiring physical work, but a great way to understand the system and know the people.
 WSET’s Job Board regularly lists opportunities with show organisers and is a good place to start your search.

 And importantly practise blind tasting; build your confidence.

 What qualifications will you need?

 Wine qualifications are really useful in building a broad foundation on which to add experience.
 Is it essential to have qualifications before you can start judging?
-Sonal Holland MW started with Level 3.
-Dermot Nolan MW, former WSET educator, and proprietor of The Wine Library in Dublin, states, ‘I would honestly say that you really need a minimum of WSET L4.
+Sonal Holland MW started with WSET's Level 3 Award in Wines.
+Dermot Nolan MW, former WSET educator, and proprietor of The Wine Library in Dublin, states, ‘I would honestly say that you really need a minimum of WSET Level 4 Diploma in Wines and Spirits.
 I started judging at the International Wine and Spirits Challenge (IWSC) then at Mundus Vini and you need that level of wine knowledge, in particular for the range of global styles and the ability to spot faults.’

 There’s no one right answer, as Natasha Hughes MW observes: ‘I think it depends on your background.
-I began judging shortly after I'd completed WSET L3, but at the time I was tasting widely and was already responsible for assessing wine quality in my work as a journalist.’
+I began judging shortly after I'd completed WSET Level 3 in Wines, but at the time I was tasting widely and was already responsible for assessing wine quality in my work as a journalist.’

 One motivation that keeps us coming back is friendship.
 We return to meet friends and colleagues out of the office.

 - If it’s your first time at the particular event, do ask the organisers beforehand for detailed advice about how the judging system works.